camkania/blender_snapshot_tool/README.md

 # **Animation Snapshot Tool**
-Makes a copy of the selected animated objects at each frame over a given time interval
+Snapshots the selected animated objects at each frame over a given time interval

 ##
 - Reach out if you have questions. @camkania on socials